dkozar/react-liberator/README.md

 Enables React component to render its DOM away from its siblings.

-This is foundation for building a proper windowing system.
+This is the foundation for building a proper windowing system.

 ![Liberator!](http://dankokozar.com/images/react-liberator-1.png)